dlt-hub/dlt/docs/website/docs/pipelines/strapi.md

 location = "set me up" # Project location (e.g. “US”)
 ```

-1. Replace `"api_secret_key"` with the API token you copied above.
+1. Replace `"api_secret_key"` with the API token you copied above
-2. The domain is created automatically by Strapi.
+2. The domain is created automatically by Strapi
-3. When you run the Strapi project and a new tab opens in the browser, the URL in the address bar of that tab is the domain)
+3. When you run the Strapi project and a new tab opens in the browser, the URL in the address bar of that tab is the domain).
+For example, `[my-strapi.up.railway.app](http://my-strapi.up.railway.app)`

-    For example, `[my-strapi.up.railway.app](http://my-strapi.up.railway.app)` ( set it as the domain in `secrets.toml`)

-4. Follow the instructions in the [Destinations](https://dlthub.com/docs/destinations) document to add credentials for your chosen destination.
+4. Follow the instructions in [Destinations](https://dlthub.com/docs/destinations) to add credentials for your chosen destination

 ## Add your endpoint and run  **`strapi_pipeline.py`**